Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Reconstructing power spectrum from DM simulation

-In this way, we generate a pseudo-scale dependent halo-biased density field by extracting dark matter particles only in and around the halo.
-As a result, the slope of the power spectrum of this density field becomes close to that of the \HI\ power spectrum.
 The left panel of Fig.~\ref{fig:Pdmso_off} compares the reconstructed \HI\ power spectra from dark matter-only N-body simulation with different $R_{\rm up}$ with total \HI\ power spectrum.
 We find that the reconstructed power spectrum with $R_{\rm up}=2R_{200c}$ best reproduces the true \HI\ power spectrum.
 Therefore, we can reconstruct the \HI\ power spectrum $P_{\HI}(k)$ on large scales by using dark matter density field inside $R_{\rm up}\leq 2R_{\rm 200c}$ from the halo centre.

-In the context of cosmological analysis, we are concerned about how well the model can reproduce the scale dependence of {\HI} power spectrum, because the scale dependence may alter the location of BAO peaks.
-Therefore, we evaluate the amount of scale dependence using $b_1$ in equation (\ref{eq:kfitfunc}).
-We find
+This result is valid only at $z=3$, and at other redshifts, we find different values of $R_{\rm up}$ that is most appropriate.
+This will be discussed in Section \ref{ssec:assessing}.}